-As a VA, you might provide secretarial services, book travel arrangements, set up conference calls, handle complex project management or administer databases.
+As a VA, you might provide secretarial services, book travel arrangements, set up conference calls, handle complex project management, administer databases.
 It all depends on what your skills are and what you enjoy doing.

-What you’ll need: A home office setup and good internet connection are musts.
-Experience as an administrative assistant, secretary or another related job will be helpful.
+What you’ll need: A home office setup and a good internet connection are musts.
+Experience as an administrative assistant, project manager, social media manager, secretary or another related job will be helpful.

 Salary and outlook: Because you’ll be in business for yourself, your income will be based on your own efforts.